Axioms for the category of Hilbert spaces: Projections

 Now consider \emph{projections} on an object $H$, that is, morphisms $p \colon H \to H$ satisfying $p^\dag \circ p = p$.
 They are partially ordered by $p \leq q$ if and only if $q \circ p = p$.
 We next show that arbitrary subsets of projections have least upper bounds, and there is an \emph{orthocomplement} $p^\perp$ satisfying $p^{\perp\perp}=p$, and $p \leq q$ if and only if $q^\perp \leq p^\perp$.

 \begin{lemma} The projections on an object $H$ form a complete ortholattice with $p^\perp = \id_H - p$. \end{lemma} \begin{proof}[Proof (sketch)] Projections on $H$ are in one-to-one correspondence with \emph{dagger subobjects} of $H$, that is, dagger isomorphism classes of dagger monomorphisms $f \colon N \to H$.
 These are also partially ordered, by $f \leq g$ when $f$ factors through $g$.
-Axiom (K) provides an order isomorphism between the two, see~\cite[Lemma~5 and Proposition~12]{heunenjacobs:daggerkernelcategories}.
+Axiom (K) provides an order isomorphism between projections and dagger subobjects, see~\cite[Lemma~5 and Proposition~12]{heunenjacobs:daggerkernelcategories}.
 By Axiom (C), these partially ordered sets furthermore have least upper bounds of directed subsets.

 The orthocomplement of a dagger subobject $f \colon N \to H$ is given by $\ker(f^\dag)$.
 Axioms (D) and (E) ensure that it indeed satisfies $f^{\perp\perp}=f$, and $f \leq g$ if and only if $g^\perp \leq f^\perp$~\cite[Lemma~1]{heunenjacobs:daggerkernelcategories}.